Curried Celery and Potato Soup with Orzo –

 There are many different recipes for curry suitable for chicken, beef, lamb, or vegetable dishes.
 Additionally, curry can be served with rice, naan bread, or roti.

-While on the subject of naan bread, check out Anita's Bread as she says it's close to naan bread!
+While on the subject of naan bread, check out Anita's Bread versions which she says is pretty close to naan bread!
+It's super-easy to make too.

 • 1 tablespoon olive oil